Skip to content

 Slot conventions

-When you inherit-by-copy, the stdlib contract's @ slot numbers will collide with your contract's slots unless you re-base them.
+Under inherit-by-copy, the stdlib contract's @ slot numbers collide with the consuming contract's slots unless rebased.
 The standard practice is:

 • Treat the stdlib's slots as a fixed prefix (the low slot numbers).

-• Renumber your own storage decls to sit above them.
+• Renumber the consuming contract's storage decls to sit above them.

 Example: copying Ownable (uses slot 0) into a Token that needs total_supply and balances: